Finadel1/Finadel_Website/README.md

 </p>

 This repository contains the assets required to build the [FINADEL Website](https://finadel1.github.io/Finadel_Website/).
-We're glad that you want to contribute!

 # An overview of the website